 Our mouths are home to thousands of species of bacteria.
 These bacteria colonize and form a film on our teeth, known as plaque.
-Plaque build up can lead to a multitude of oral health problems including tooth decay, halitosis (bad breath), and gingivitis (inflammation of your gums).
-By simply brushing your teeth twice a day with fluoridated toothpaste, you can greatly reduce your risk of developing oral disease.
+Plaque buildup can lead to a multitude of oral health problems including tooth decay, halitosis (bad breath), and gingivitis (inflammation of your gums).
+By simply brushing your teeth twice a day with fluoridated toothpaste, you can greatly reduce your risk of developing an oral disease.

 Evolution of toothpaste

 Early toothpaste consisted of components such as ground iris flowers, sand, pulverized oyster shells or even brick!
 In the 1800s tooth powders made of baking soda and salt replaced the harsh homemade concoctions of earlier years.
 Today we have everything from all-natural toothpaste for sensitive teeth to whitening toothpaste and bubblegum flavored varieties for children.

 Toothpaste is an oral hygiene product that contains gentle abrasives, antibacterial agents, and most importantly fluoride.
 The gentle abrasives found in toothpaste help remove surface stains by gently polishing them away with the aid of a toothbrush.
 Antibacterial agents, such as triclosan, aid in reducing the bacterial levels in the mouth, thus preventing halitosis.
 Fluoride aids in strengthening the enamel of teeth.

 Why is fluoride so important?

 Fluoride has been added to toothpaste since the late 1800s and has significantly reduced the rate of tooth decay over the years.
 Fluoride strengthens teeth by remineralizing the enamel found on the surface of teeth.
 Though most public water supplies are fluoridated, the water does not adequately provide protection against cavities, therefore, the need for fluoridated toothpaste still exists.